reinier/reinierladan.nl/src/index.md

 - Design validation and user research (planning and execution)
 - Design System maintenance, organisation and implementation
 - User Story Mapping, Jobs to be Done, Epic roadmaps
-- Jira, Confluence, Figma, Figma Jam, Sketch, Miro
+- Jira, Confluence, Figma, Figma Jam, Sketch, Miro and all kinds of personap productity software.
+In short: throw software at me and I can figure out how it works.
-- OKR's, KPI's
+- OKR's, KPI's, company specific metrics, give me goals to aim for and I'll make it work
 - Stakeholder management (needs/wants research, product demos and feedback, ideation workshops)
 - Site and data migration projects